Bronx Mother's Day Restaurants 2022 - Bronx NYC

 The photo to your right was taken circa 1937 when Lowerys Wine & Liquor store opened to the public.
 In the photo from left to right are Alfred & Louis Lodati, Albert Garbarino [Maria Lodati's husband], Valentino Simone [Philomena Lodati's husband] and Anthony Lodati.

-Click here for a snapshot of an history of Italians in NYC.
+Click here for a snapshot of NYC neighborhood history of Italians in NYC.

 Bronx Restaurants - Bronx NYC